brson/multirust/README.md

 * Verify hashes of downloads.
 * Verify signatures (if GnuPG is available).
 * Resume partial downloads.
+* Requires only Bourne shell, curl and common unix utilities.
 * For Linux and OS X (Windows MSYS support pending).

 # Quick installation